-Alabama College System Health Science Programs Essential Functions
+Alabama College System Health Science Programs Essential Functions (PDF)

 This program is designed to provide the training necessary for successful completion of the requirements for Emergency Medical Technician-Paramedic (EMT-P), to enable the student to take the National Registry of EMTs Paramedic Exam, and, if successful, to obtain an Alabama license.
 The length of the program is four semesters.